VR-API-Integration/file-api-integration-examples/powershell/download/README.md

 ## Prerequisites

-- Powershell version 5.1 or above.
+- The script was prepared for Powershell version 5.1 or above.
+With lower versions it might not work properly.
 - Files to be downloaded cannot be bigger than 2 GB.

 ## Getting Started